adafruit/tinyuf2/ports/maxim/README.md

 # TinyUF2 - MAX32690 Port

-This folder contains the port of TinyUF2 for Analog Devices' MAX32690 MCU.
+This folder contains the port of TinyUF2 for Analog Devices' MAX32xxx/MAX78000 MCUs.

 ## Navigation